What information is collected and how is it stored?

 Why data is collected?

 The personal information you share with The Hallway Psychotherapy is used in order to provide a service that meets your needs.
+It will assist in continued assessment and treatment.

 How long will this data be kept?